How to Enable or Disable Notifications for New Bluetooth Devices in Windows 11

 What is Bluetooth?

-By default, Windows 11 shows a “Add a device” notification when a new Bluetooth device attempts to connect.
-This notification lets you approve or deny the connection.
+By default, Windows 11 shows an “Add a device” notification when a new Bluetooth device attempts to connect.
+This banner allows you to approve or deny the connection immediately.

 Option 1Turn On or Off Notifications Using Settings